Nominations have now closed for the 2018 Australia-Papua New Guinea Emerging Leaders Dialogue.

 + Show Table of Contents

-Nominations are now open for the 2018 Australia-PNG Emerging Leaders Dialogue.
+Nominations are now closed for the 2018 Australia-PNG Emerging Leaders Dialogue.

 The Dialogue brings together ten Papua New Guinean and ten Australian young people who are leaders in their fields, for two days of networking and discussion of priority issues for each country and the bilateral relationship.